aSolorzano20/OCP_1Z0_829_theory/Chapter-15-JDBC/chapter_15_JDBC.md

 <br>

 #### Working with Parameters
 - A **PreparedStatement** allows us to set parameters.
-Instead of specifying the three values in the SQL, we can use a question mark (?).
+Instead of specifying the three values in the SQL, we can use a question mark(?).
 A bind variable is a placeholder that lets you specify the actual values at runtime.
 <br>
--

 ```
 String sql = "INSERT INTO names VALUES(?, ?, ?)";
 try (PreparedStatement ps = conn.prepareStatement(sql)) {